lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Hi GitLab Sales Team,Our GitLab Premium subscription expires on April 1, 2020, and we would like to renew it for another year with the exact same setup and seat count.Because we do not see an auto-renew option in our Customers Portal, please guide us through the next steps for renewal.Please provide a formal quote or invoice for this renewal so our finance team can process the payment.

+#### Example 8
+As we are approaching financial year-end, we would be grateful for your assistance with the following matters to facilitate the year end closing process:
+1. Please submit all expense claims（费用报销) incurred on or before 30 June 2026 by end of 2 July 2026.
+If you do not anticipate incurring any expenses during the last week of June, please prepare and submit your claim in advance.如果你觉得接下来一周都没啥钱要报，那就别等到月底最后一天才交单，现在就交掉，省得拖到财年关账那天手忙脚乱。
+2. Please provide all outstanding invoices(未交/未付发票） relating to your department by 2 July 2026.
+3. For departmental expenses incurred on or before 30 June 2026 where services have already been rendered or goods/items have already been received, but the invoice has not yet been received, please provide the following information for accrual（应计/预提） purposes:
+•	Estimated amount, excluding GST;
+•	Description of the expense;
+•	Name of vendor/supplier; and
+•	Supporting documents, where available, such as quotations, purchase orders, delivery orders, or email correspondence with vendors.

+Please take note of the following: o	All claims, invoices, and accrual information should be submitted by the stated deadline to ensure proper recording in the correct financial period. o	Late submissions may not be captured in the current financial year-end closing. o	Please ensure that all submissions are complete and supported by the necessary documents.
+Your timely submission will help ensure that all expenses are properly recorded in the correct financial period.

+Please do not hesitate to let us know if you have any queries.

+Just got the finance notice for year-end closing, which reminded me—our GitLab license expires on April 1st, 2026.​ Are you handling the renewal?

 ## TICKETS